-- 2) "Site Secured" projects that have secured control of a site through lease or purchase but have not yet started construction or, for MCSTs, the vehicles or equipment have been ordered but not yet delivered. - 3) "In Progress" projects where construction has begun, or, for MCSTs, the grantee has taken delivery of the vehicles or equipment - 4) "Complete" projects are operational and providing mental health services. - 5) "Forfeited" grantee was unable to complete the project and forfeited the grant and all associated funding, or completed the project and forfeited partial funding because the project costs less than initially estimated.
+2) "Site Secured" - projects that have secured control of a site through lease or purchase but have not yet started construction or, for MCSTs,

+3) "In Progress" - projects where construction has begun, or, for MCSTs, the grantee has taken delivery of the vehicles or equipment

+4) "Complete" - projects are operational and providing mental health services.

+5) "Forfeited" - grantee was unable to complete the project and forfeited the grant and all associated funding, or completed the project and forfeited partial funding because the project costs less than initially estimated.